cpausmit/Dools/README.md

 # Dools

 Data handling tools for our production/analysis activities.
-They sit on top of PyCox and T2Tools.
+They depend on PyCox and T2Tools.